You are the one who still walks tall — I'll be here when you're beaten.

 Remember when I went out with your best friend just to get closer to you?

-Remember when you said I was a great big gorgeous fat-lipped female?
+Remember when you said I was your great big gorgeous fat-lipped female?

 Remember when the sky caved in and the birds flew out from the steeple and the houses arrayed themselves in regal curves and my life-line was splintered and thin?